k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

 ### How Many Nodes Do I Need?

-Determining the base number of the required worker nodes, as well as the maximum number of nodes for cluster horizontal auto-scaling, depends on the K8s cluster purpose, your project needs and the project's type.
-According to these, different modules and PODs are required to be deployed, which affect the nodes calculations.
+Determining the base number of the required worker nodes, as well as the maximum number of nodes for a cluster's horizontal auto-scaling, depends on the K8s cluster purpose, your project needs and the project's type.
+According to these, different modules and PODs are required to be deployed, which affect the nodes' calculations.

 Below are some use cases: